telerik/kendo-ui-core/docs/controls/editors/editor/how-to/enable-and-disable-editor.md

 ## See Also

-Other articles on Kendo UI Editor:
+Other articles on the Kendo UI Editor:

 * [Editor JavaScript API Reference](/api/javascript/ui/editor)
 * [How to Show Editor in Full Screen]({% slug howto_show_infull_screen_editor %})